Breaking HSC rules

 The overwhelming majority of students undertaking HSC exams follow the rules.

-The relatively small number of cases noted in the table below should be considered in the context of over 70,000 students attempting over 400,000 exams.
+The relatively small number of cases should be considered in the context of the large number of students collectively sitting hundreds of thousands of exams.

-Most exam breaches fall into one of 3 categories.
+Most exam breaches fall into 1 of 3 categories.

 Students undertaking an HSC exam must comply with the assessment conditions set by NESA.